Realistically, Butters isn't going to be big enough for my program. :(

 Gina Nichols Photography Shakopee, MN Yeti

 We loved you 5 Years and 3 days shy of 4 Months... but we will always love you.
 My Mom had just gotten her Mini Cooper when we picked him up in it 3 days later at Flyin' J in Sioux Falls.
 He was born in Florida, went to a breeder in Texas, and I paid to have her deliver him to me when he was around a year and a half old.
 He's what started my fawn obsession.
 Well today, August 1st, was the day folks.
 It was time for others to love him too.
 I'll admit this one was tough.
 Certain dogs always are.
 But...
 When I find them the perfect home, it makes it a little easier.
 Yeti is one of the sweetest dogs I've ever met.
 He loved to flop on his back on his back for a belly rub.
 I called him a little flounder.
 He'd prance around in the yard like a gazelle and play with his outside toys.
 Just an overall lover boy.
 You're one in a million Yeti spaghetti.
 Enjoy your life in Minnesota!
 Thank you Jon and Stefanie for delivering him to Stef's parents.
 He will be an "only dog" unless his kids Huck and Maisey stop by for a visit.
 He truly deserves all the one on one attention he can get!
-He deserves it.
-One of the parts I dislike about breeding is all the de-worming and vaccinations you have to do.
+He deserves it. |

 Archives